ibm-cloud-architecture/refarch-data-ai-analytics/docs/dataprinciples/intelligent-app.md

 When using single leader, it is possible to reach a split brain state, when the old leader comes back to live, and thinks it is still a leader: both leaders accept writes which leads to data corruption.

-#### Multi leader
+#### Multi leaders

-With multi leader configuration each leader gets write operations, and propagate data update notifications to all nodes.
+With multi-leader configuration each leader gets write operations, and propagates data update notifications to all nodes.
 This is an active-active replication.
 And it is the practice when dealing with multiple datacenters.

 ![](images/multi-lead.png)